Nightingale Estate: History

 In the late 1980s/early 1990s, the flats fell into disrepair.
 Rising problems of crime and anti-social behaviour on the estate led to some residents taking action.
 As part of a then UK Government regeneration scheme, Hackney Council drew up plans to redevelop the estate which led to five of the blocks (with the exception of Seaton Point), being demolished.

-Farnell Point was the first to be felled by implosion in July 1998, followed by Embley Point and Southerland Point in December 2000.
-Finally, Rathbone Point and Rachel Point were demolished in November 2003.
+Farnell Point was the first to be felled by implosion on 26 July 1998, followed by Embley Point and Southerland Point on 3 December 2000.
+Finally, Rathbone Point and Rachel Point were demolished on 30 November 2003.

-Between 2003-2006, a redevelopment saw low-rise housing built to replace the demolished towers.
+Between 2003 and 2006, a redevelopment saw low-rise housing built to replace the demolished towers.

 In 2017, Hackney Council announced a £200 million plan to construct 400 homes on the site, in addition to 300 built earlier.

 In popular culture

 Embley Point was home to London pirate radio stations in the early 1990s including Kool FM.
 One such station Rush FM, was subject to a high-profile raid in July 1993 resulting in media coverage about alleged drug and rave party links to stations operating from the estate.

 The estate is represented on the artwork for the first three singles released 1994 by electronic music act Spring Heel Jack - member Ashley Wales lived at Rachel Point.
 It has also featured in the music videos of bands Travis, Suede, and Blur.

 Seaton Point is the setting for the 1998 novel of the same name, edited by Robert Dellar and contributed to by him amongst other authors.

 The BBC television show Top Gear used the estate demolition as part of a stunt for the 'indestructible' Toyota Hilux, which was hoisted onto the roof of Rachel Point.
 The car still worked after the demolition and was placed on the wall of the Top Gear studios.